apeisa/AdminBar/README.txt

 AdminBar for ProcessWire by @apeisa (initial ui design & coding by @adamkiss)

 // INSTALLATION
+PW 2.1 Use branch AdminBarNew
+PW 2.0 Use master branch

 Just put all files into /site/modules/AdminBar/ folder, then go admin -> modules -> and install AdminBar

 // MINOR ISSUES